Murmansk Airport: Passenger terminal

-On the ground floor of the only passenger terminal there are check-in counters, waiting room, international zone, cafes and souvenir shops.
-On the second floor there is a cafe, a Duty-free shop, airline representative offices and souvenir shops.
-The Duty-free store is located only in the international zone.
+On the ground floor of the only civilian passenger terminal there are check-in counters, waiting room, international zone, cafes and souvenir shops.
+On the second floor there is a cafe, a duty-free shop, airline representative offices and souvenir shops.
+The duty-free store is located only in the international zone.

 The arrival zones are located on the first floors — in the right ("arrival hall B") and left ("arrival hall A") wings of the building.
 There is also a hall for VIP guests, where inspection and check-in takes place separately from other passengers.

 Cargo terminal

 The cargo terminal with an area of 400 m² is located on a fenced territory, in the area under responsibility for transport security.